40 Miles on the Cuyahoga Valley Ohio & Erie Canal Path!

 From the Frazee House, ride back down the driveway and (carefully!) cross the road.
 A gravel path on the other side of the road takes you over the canal (which is pretty sickly at this point) and onto the Ohio and Erie Towpath.
 Turn left.
 (If you turn right, you’ll fairly quickly come to Fitzwater Road after passing Lock 37 aka Fourteen Mile Lock about mile 14).

 The stretch of the canal towpath between Fitzwater Road and Breckville Station is the best section IMO.
-The canal here has been restored, so it has water in it, along with a wide variety of wildlife – I saw ducks, Canadian geese, great blue herons, a mink, and even a couple of beaver!
-(I’m not sure I’ve ever seen beaver in the wild before!)
+The canal here has been restored, so it has water in it, along with a wide variety of wildlife – I saw ducks, Canadian geese, great blue herons, a mink, and even a couple of beavers!
+(I’m not sure I’ve ever seen a beaver in the wild before!)

 If the wildlife and general lovely ambiance wasn’t enough, in many places, you can see the Cuyahoga River on the side of the path opposite the canal.
 It’s just so pretty!